-Review the Benefits Guide for new hires to learn more about Prince George’s County benefits.
+Review the 2019 Benefits Guide to learn more about Prince George’s County 2019 benefits.

 Enrollment as a new hire and during the annual open enrollment period can be made through Employee Self Service (ESS).
 You can access ESS on any computer with an internet connection at https://portal.sap.mypgc.us.
 Qualifying changes outside of open enrollment and a new hire event must be completed by submitting an Enrollment/Change Form to the Benefit Administration Division.